cs-uob/COMSM0085/exercises/part1/src/posix1/install.md

-# Installing vagrant and alpine linux
+# Installing Vagrant and Debian

 [Vagrant](https://www.vagrantup.com/) is a program to manage virtual machines (VMs).
 Based on a configuration file called a `Vagrantfile`, it can download and configure disk images, which it calles boxes, and call other programs to run them.
 Vagrant does not run the VM by itself, so you will need another program like [virtualbox](https://www.virtualbox.org/) for that.